Waynehfut/waynehfut.github.io/index.md

 I am a lecturer from School of Management, Hefei University of Technology.
 Before that, I received my a Ph.D. degree in Management Science and Engineering from the Hefei University of Technology under the supervision of Prof. Shanlin Yang in 2021.
 Previously, I worked as a visiting scholar (2019-2020) at the University of Pittsburgh under the supervision of Prof. Youtao Zhang and received my B.S. degree in Software Engineering from the Hefei University of Technology in 2016.

-<strong> <i style="color:#e74d3c">Our team currently works on the topic of surgical decision making and quality assessment with vision-language model.
-If you are or will become a student of HFUT and are interested in my research, please feel free to mail me.</i></strong>
+<strong style="color:#e74d3c">Our team currently works on the topic of surgical decision making and quality assessment with vision-language model.
+If you are or will become a student of HFUT and are interested in my research, please feel free to mail me.</strong>

 ## Research Interests